 Indonesia's national curriculum has gone through several iterations.
 The 2013 Curriculum (K13) was in place for a decade but was criticised for being overly prescriptive and for producing uneven results in literacy and numeracy.
 Its replacement, Kurikulum Merdeka (literally "Independent Curriculum," sometimes called the Emancipation Curriculum), was introduced in 2022 and adopted nationally from the 2024/2025 academic year under Ministerial Regulation No. 12 of 2024.
 It shifts emphasis toward foundational competencies, project-based learning, and greater flexibility for teachers to adapt content to local context and student ability.

-For expat families, the detail of Kurikulum Merdeka rarely affects daily school decisions directly.
-What matters is knowing that Indonesian national school students are following a structured, government-defined programme in Bahasa Indonesia, which is substantively different from the Cambridge, IB, or British national curriculum frameworks that international schools deliver.
+The detail rarely affects an expat family's decisions.
+Indonesian national school students follow a structured, government-defined programme in Bahasa Indonesia, substantively different from the Cambridge, IB, or British frameworks that international schools deliver.

 Why International Schools Are Not Just for Expats

-A common assumption among newly arrived expat families is that international schools are primarily for foreign nationals.
-In Jakarta, this is not accurate.
+International schools in Jakarta are not mainly for foreigners.
 A significant proportion of students at most SPK schools are Indonesian nationals, typically from families who prioritise English-medium instruction and internationally portable qualifications.
 For Indonesian parents aiming to send children to universities in the UK, Australia, or the United States, an IB Diploma or A Levels provides a clearer pathway than the Indonesian leaving certificate.

-This matters for understanding the social and cultural environment at Jakarta's international schools.
-Classes are genuinely mixed, often with Indonesian students forming a substantial portion of the cohort.
-For expat children, this is an asset: friendships with local Indonesian peers, exposure to Bahasa Indonesia, and a richer sense of the city they are living in.
+Classes are mixed, often with Indonesian students forming a substantial share of the cohort.
+For expat children this is an asset: friendships with Indonesian peers, exposure to Bahasa Indonesia, and a richer sense of the city they are living in.

 Mixed Households and Navigating Both Systems